Easter Egg Sugar Cookies are bright and colorful, that you can add to a holiday basket or to your dessert table.

 - Let them cool on the baking sheet for 5 minutes.

 - Transfer to a wire rack.

-4. You can also use different color icing to decorate your cookies by mixing the gel food coloring with your royal icing.
-If the icing seems a little too thick add in about 1-2 tsp of water till you get the desired consistency.
+- 4. You can also use different color icing to decorate your cookies by mixing the gel food coloring with your royal icing.
+If the icing seems a little too thick add in about 1-2 teaspoon of water till you get the desired consistency.